distriqt/ANE-Core/integration/README.md

 Core Libraries for the distriqt native extensions.

+- iOS/tvOS/macOS:
-- iOS: CoreNativeExtension framework
+  -  `CoreNativeExtension.xcframework`
-- Android: corenativeextension.lib
+- Android:
+  - `corenativeextension.android.lib.air.jar` : AIR common interfaces for activity state callbacks
+  - `corenativeextension.android.lib.jar` :

 These are packaged into the Core ANE but we link each ANE against them to provide common functionality.